abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

    .. note:: For various ``<machine>`` and ``<override>`` combinations, see `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.

 #.
-Build the robotics image and the QIRP SDK artifacts:
+Build the robotics image and the QIR SDK artifacts:

    .. container:: nohighlight